 We have two production lines and one filling and packaging line located in the Peking University Biological Park.
-Our production line to manufacture our hepatitis vaccines, Healive and Bilive, interchangeably has an aggregate combined production capacity of approximately ten million doses annually.
-Our production line to manufacture our flu vaccines, Anflu, Panflu and Panflu.1, interchangeably has an annual production capacity of approximately eight million to ten million doses of Anflu, or the equivalent of 30 million doses of Panflu or 40 million doses of Panflu.1.
-Our filling and packaging line is used for all products we manufacture with an annual capacity of 30 million doses.
+Our production line to manufacture our hepatitis vaccines, Healive and Bilive, interchangeably has an aggregate combined production capacity of approximately 10 million doses annually.
+Our production line to manufacture our flu vaccines, Anflu, Panflu and Panflu.1, interchangeably has an annual production capacity of approximately 8 million doses of Anflu, or the equivalent of 20 million doses of Panflu.1.
+Our filling and packaging line is used for all products we manufacture with an annual capacity of 20 million doses.